theluqmn/theluqmn/README.md

-chief yapping officer with a PhD in talking. founder, [kotadame](https://kotadame.my).
+chief yapping officer with a PhD in talking - founder, [kotadame](https://kotadame.my).

 Pushing myself to the limits, and changing every game i step into - using my skillset and resources, by working on projects and realising my ambitions.